3 Potent Examples of a Real Estate Letter to Potential Sellers

 Dear Mr. and Mrs. Livingstone,

 I’m Steve Benson, a real estate agent with Coldwell Banker.
-Nice to meet you!
-I hope this letter finds you doing well.
-I thought you might be interested to know about a sale I recently made in your neighborhood.
+I hope this letter finds you well.
+I wanted to share a recently sold home in your neighborhood that you may find interesting.

 Sincerely,